 What To Do Next

 Short of taking a food sensitivity exam, pinpointing the foods that could be causing your skin to break out requires you to be mindful about what you're eating and how your skin reacts in the days that follow.
-"When I have a client who does not have access to a food sensitivity exam, I have them write food diary," says Banayan.
+"When I have a client who does not have access to a food sensitivity exam, I have them write a food diary," says Banayan.
 She suggests taking a selfie every morning and recording everything you eat throughout the day in a food log.
 You will then be able to refer to it when you're breaking out, allowing you to understand possible causes.
 Various food groups affect those with various skin conditions differently.

-Banayan says for those with rosacea and more acidic skin, individuals prone to redness and inflammation, triggers will include caffeine and high sugars in addition to dairy.
+Banayan says for those with rosacea and more acidic skin, individuals prone to redness and inflammation, triggers may include caffeine and high sugars in addition to dairy.
 "For me, whenever I eat and I have chocolate or have sugar—like a lot of sugar, I’m going to get a pimple the next day," admits Banayan.
 "For everyone, it’s not always this fast.
 Some people who have rosacea, they’ll get huge rosacea flareups from citrus or coffee."
 When you begin to see a pattern, you can then eliminate potential triggers from your diet and see if your skin improves.
 As Banayan described earlier, noticing where your trouble areas are can also help you better understand what's at work internally.

 Now here are the exact foods that will help balance your hormones.